CurveDocs/curve-docs/docs/LLAMMA/monetarypolicy.md

 ## **PegKeepers**
-peg keepers need to be added to the monetary policy contract in order to calculate the rate as you need the debtfraction for that calculation.
-PegKeepers can be added via `add_peg_keeper` and removed via `remove_peg_keeper`.
+PegKeepers need to be added to the monetary policy contract in order to calculate the rate as it is depending on the DebtFraction.
+They can be added by calling `add_peg_keeper` and removed with `remove_peg_keeper`.

 ### `peg_keepers`
 !!! description "`MonetaryPolicy.peg_keepers(arg0: uint256) -> address: view`"